-- Strategy 1: Train all Aging Services staff in specialized areas such as trauma informed care, suicide prevention, LBGTQ+, HIV, ND Health Disparities and Social Determinants of Health, and cultural diversity. - Strategy 2: Create protocols to promote consistency in the delivery of services statewide. - Strategy 3: Develop capacity within Aging Services to rebalance caseloads along with developing caseload projections to ensure that staffing meets anticipated future service demands. - Strategy 4: Explore options for utilizing new technologies to improve the efficiency of service delivery in the field.
+- Strategy 1: Train all Aging Services staff in specialized areas such as trauma informed care, suicide prevention, and cultural diversity. - Strategy 2: Create protocols to promote consistency in the delivery of services statewide. - Strategy 3: Develop capacity within Aging Services to rebalance caseloads along with developing caseload projections to ensure that staffing meets anticipated future service demands. - Strategy 4: Explore options for utilizing new technologies to improve the efficiency of service delivery in the field.